Child Protection Policy

 This Child Protection Policy applies to everyone working for or associated with Valid Nutrition.
 It encompasses the whole of Valid Nutrition and includes without limitation:

-- Staff at all levels – in the field, those working from home, at branch and subsidiary offices.
+Staff at all levels – in the field, those working from home, at branch and/or subsidiary offices.

-- Valid Nutrition Associates – these include board members, volunteers, community volunteers, sponsors, consultants and contractors.
-Also the staff and/or representatives of partner organisations and local governments who have been brought into contact with children or are party to VN child sensitive data while working for or with VN.
+Valid Nutrition Associates – these include board members, volunteers, community volunteers, sponsors, consultants and contractors.
+Also the staff and/or representatives of partner organisations and local governments who have been brought into contact with children or are party to Valid Nutrition child sensitive data while working for or with Valid Nutrition.

-- VN Visitors – (e.g. donors, journalists, media, researchers, celebrities etc.) who may come into contact with children through VN are also bound by this policy.
+Valid Nutrition Visitors – (e.g. donors, journalists, media, researchers, celebrities etc.) who may come into contact with children through Valid Nutrition are also bound by this policy.

 3. RESPONSIBILITIES UNDER THE CHILD PROTECTION POLICY